RasinTalhaYlmaz/MyDungeon/README.md

 ## **Features**
 - **Interconnected Rooms**: Explore a rich game world with rooms linked in various directions.
-- **Item System**: Pick up, use, or exchange items to enhance your gameplay.
+- **Item System**: Lool, pick up, or drop items to enhance your gameplay.
 - **Combat Mechanics**: Engage in strategic battles against various types of creatures.
-- **Save and Load**: Save your progress and continue your adventure later.

 ---